 alias mdep="mvn deploy:deploy-file -Durl=https://myrepo.example.com/repository/myrepo-releases/ -DrepositoryId=myrepo-releases -Dfile=$1 -DgroupId=$2 -DartifactId=$3 -Dversion=$4 -Dpackaging=jar -DgeneratePom=true -DgeneratePom.description=$5"

 Note that this will deploy to the same repo everytime.
-If you regularly deploy to different repositories, it would make sense either to add more aliases or make a parameter out of the url and repo id.
+If you regularly deploy to different repositories, it would make sense either to add more aliases or add a parameter for the url and repo id.

 I hope you found this post helpful.
 Have a great day.